info-sec-bot/info-sec-bot-v2/README.md

  - 🔭 Experience with Cloud Engineering and Infrastructure as Code

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - 🛸 Into Application Security, Quantum Computing, and Kernel Development.

  - I do fullstack and a bit of everything :heart: